-STEP ONE: Calculating the value of your estate and considering your wishes.
+Step 1: Calculating the value of your estate and considering your wishes.

 Your estate encompasses everything that you own including your home, contents, insurance and shares, minus any outstanding commitments you may have such as a mortgage.
 You might also want to consider who you would like to become the guardian(s) of any children you may have and what you would like to happen if any of your beneficiaries die before you.

-STEP TWO: Preparing the paperwork
+Step 2: Preparing the paperwork

 After providing for your family and friends, you might like to consider leaving a gift to Five Talents.
 If you are writing a Will for the first time and want to leave a legacy to Five Talents here are some suggested clauses your solicitor can use:

 "I give % of my residuary estate free of all taxes to Five Talents UK, of Kemp House, 152 City Road, EC1V 2NX, registered charity number 1113969 for its general charitable purposes, and I declare that the receipt of the Treasurer or other duly appointed officials of the charity shall be sufficient discharge to my executors and trustees."

 If you would prefer to leave a specific sum of money to Five Talents, replace the words “I give % of my residuary estate” with the words “I give the sum £ (written in both words and numbers) free of all taxes...”

 If you have already written a Will but would now like to include Five Talents you can add a bequest to your Will using this codicil document.

 Step 3: If you’d like to include Five Talents in your Will, choose the kind of legacy you’d like to leave